 She is accepted by the people immediately when she comes into town.
 She will be married to a prominent wealthy citizen.
 Everybody knows Boaz.
 He goes to the city gate, with the near kinsmen, with ten elders of the city, and a huge crowd gathers.

 He has something to say.
-He is got some business to do publicly with his near kinsmen.
+He has got some business to do publicly with his near kinsmen.
 Boaz redeems Ruth, and marries her.
 She entered the congregation of the Lord in her own generation.
 Amazing!

 At the end of the book, she is lauded and praised because she has become the ancestor of king David, the greatest king and the founder of a great dynasty that is still to this day in this world ruling over a large portion of Israel.
 And we have our Savior, the King of Kings, Jesus Christ, to sit on that throne forever.